KingOfCramers/masamicooks/content/blog/why-i-love-cabbage.md

 \
 In my teens, America went through a big [brussels sprouts phase](https://vegetablegrowersnews.com/article/demand-brussels-sprouts-grows-dramatically/).
 These mini cabbages were absolutely everywhere and everyone was obsessed.
 You'd find them on nearly every menu that claimed American roots - roasted with balsamic glaze (RIP balsamic glaze), made into a gratin, sautéed in bacon fat, fried and topped with all sorts of sickly sweet sauces and glazes - name a preparation of brussels sprouts and I can guarantee it was served in American restaurants between 2000 and 2010.\
 \
 Despite brussels' brief climb to A-list status, it's humble cousin cabbage remained in the shadows.
 Perhaps its not-as-cute size held it back?
 Or was it the centuries of negative press?
-For now, cabbage remains a sleeper hit for most, but you heard it here first - cabbage is the next cauliflower!\
+For now, cabbage remains a sleeper hit for most, but you heard it here first - cabbage is the next cauliflower.\
 \
 I finally "discovered" cabbage when I moved to NYC post-college.
 I needed to find a way to stretch pennies, and eating pasta for every meal was getting pretty old, not to mention it's low in fiber.
 Queen cabbage to the rescue.\
 \